awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 ```
 4. Install the AWS Command Line Interface (CLI) if you do not have it installed (it is installed by default on Amazon Linux).
 [https://aws.amazon.com/cli/](https://aws.amazon.com/cli/)
 5. Run the aws configure command to configure your command line options.
 This will prompt you for the AWS Access Key ID, AWS Secret Access Key, and default region name.
-Enter the key information if you do not already have them installed, and set the default region to “us-east-2” and leave the default output format as “None.”.
+Enter the key information if you do not already have them installed, and set the default region to “us-east-2” and set the default output format as “json”.
 ```
 $ aws configure
 AWS Access Key ID [*************xxxx]: <Your AWS Access Key ID>
 AWS Secret Access Key [**************xxxx]: <Your AWS Secret Access Key>
 Default region name: [us-east-2]: us-east-2
 Default output format [None]:<return>
+Default output format [None]: json
 ```
 6. Download the zip file of the resiliency bash scripts at the following URL:
 [https://s3.us-east-2.amazonaws.com/aws-well-architected-labs-ohio/Reliability/bashresiliency.zip](https://s3.us-east-2.amazonaws.com/aws-well-architected-labs-ohio/Reliability/bashresiliency.zip)